High School Students Join HKS to Design New Look for Vacant Dallas Building

 “Sitting back and looking at everything we’ve done – it’s very impressive.
 I didn’t think I would do this much when I started this project,” he said.

-Cooper, who leads Citizen HKS and is a design director for HKS Richmond, hopes the firm’s partnership with CityLab will continue next year and serve as a model for future mentorship programs led by the initiative.
+The Citizen HKS leadership team hopes the firm’s partnership with CityLab will continue next year and serve as a model for future mentorship programs.